LiskArchive/lisk-legacy-docs/configuration.md

 ## List of configuration options

-Here is a complete list of all available configuration options of the Lisk SDK.
+Here is a complete list of all the available configuration options of the Lisk SDK.

 The values below are the default values.
-They will be used automatically when starting the application like described in [start with default values](#start-with-default-values).
+They will be used automatically when starting the application as described in [start with default values](#start-with-default-values).
 To change them, override the specific default values with custom ones, when initializing the application.

 ```js